 - To start an appeal you, your doctor, or your representative, must contact us.
-For details on how to reach us for any purpose related to your appeal, go to Chapter 2, Section 1 and look for the section called, How to contact us when you are making an appeal about your medical care. - If you are asking for a standard appeal, make your standard appeal in writing by submitting a request. - If you have someone appealing our decision for you other than your doctor, your appeal must include an Appointment of Representative form authorizing this person to represent you.
+For details on how to reach us for any purpose related to your appeal, go to Chapter 2, Section 1 and look for the section called, How to contact us when you are making an appeal about your medical care. - If you are asking for a standard appeal, make your standard appeal in writing by submitting a request. - or If you have someone appealing our decision for you other than your doctor, your appeal must include an Appointment of Representative form authorizing this person to represent you.
 To get the form, call Customer Service (phone numbers are printed on the back cover of this booklet) and ask for the "Appointment of Representative" form.
-It is also available on Medicare's website at www.cms.gov/Medicare/CMS-Forms/CMS-Forms/downloads/cms1696.pdf or on our website at http://healthplan.memorialhermann.org/medicare/.
+It is also available on Medicare's website at http://healthplan.memorialhermann.org/medicare/.
 While we can accept an appeal request without the form, we cannot begin or complete our review until we receive it.
 If we do not receive the form within 44 calendar days after receiving your appeal request (our deadline for making a decision on your appeal), your appeal request will be dismissed.
 If this happens, we will send you a written notice explaining your right to ask the Independent Review Organization to review our decision to dismiss your appeal. - If you are asking for a fast appeal, make your appeal in writing or call us at the phone number shown in Chapter 2, Section 1 (How to contact us when you are making an appeal about your medical care).